-Northstar California Resort is one of the less well-known Tahoe ski resorts, so most people who come here are pleasantly surprised.
-The resort has undergone gigantic improvements in recent years and the European-style village is now a vibrant and happening place.
+Northstar California Resort is one of the lesser known Tahoe ski resorts, so most people who come here are pleasantly surprised.
+The resort has undergone gigantic improvements in recent years and the European-style village is now a vibrant and happening place that has a wonderful homely feel.
 There’s a variety of accommodation options, shops, bars and restaurants on pedestrian-only walkways that meander around buildings and an ice-skating rink.
-Oh, and the skiing and freestyle facilities are pretty good too.
+Oh, and the skiing is pretty good too!

 - For those into terrain parks and pipes, Northstar has some of the best facilities in the country.

 - Northstar is home to the famous Burton Snowboard Academy.

 - Great tree skiing, particularly around Backside Express.

 - The Ritz-Carlton – Tahoe’s only five-star hotel is found half-way up the mountain.

 - There’s a ton of intermediate terrain – 60% of the slopes are designated intermediate areas and some of the advanced slopes are on the easier side of black.
 Advanced skiers looking to be challenged will probably be disappointed, though if staying here can easily do day trips to nearby Squaw Valley.